-EverlyWell offers access to our laboratory partners’ Laboratory Developed Tests (LDTs).
+Everlywell offers access to high quality Laboratory Developed Tests (LDTs).
 An LDT has been defined by the FDA as a test that is intended for clinical use and is designed, manufactured and used within a single laboratory.
 There are an estimated 11,000 labs offering as many as 100,000 LDTs in the US, and LDTs are performed by most laboratories in the US.

-Laboratory testing in the US is also regulated under the Clinical Laboratory Improvement Amendments (CLIA).
+Laboratory testing in the U.S. is also regulated under the Clinical Laboratory Improvement Amendments (CLIA).
 All of our labs and tests comply with CLIA-mandated regulations, which is primarily administered by the Centers for Medicare & Medicaid Services (CMS) in partnership with state health departments.
-All of EverlyWell’s partner labs are CLIA-certified; many are also accredited by the College of American Pathologists (CAP), the gold standard in lab testing quality regulation.
-All of our lab partners perform third-party proficiency testing on a quarterly basis, and most do so through CAP or equivalent organizations.
+All of the labs Everlywell uses for testing are CLIA-certified; many are also accredited by the College of American Pathologists (CAP), the gold standard in lab testing quality regulation.
+These labs perform third-party proficiency testing on a quarterly basis, and most do so through CAP or equivalent organizations.

 Physician Review and Partner Labs

-EverlyWell offers consumers the opportunity to initiate a request for a laboratory test.
+Everlywell offers consumers the opportunity to initiate a request for a laboratory test.
 In many states, consumers are not permitted to order their own tests without the review and authorization of a board-certified medical doctor.
-To obtain independent physician review of customer test requests and results, EverlyWell works with a third-party independent network of board certified physicians.
-These physicians provide authorization, review, and consultation services for EverlyWell customers related to the customers’ tests.
+To obtain independent physician review of customer test requests and test results, Everlywell works with a third-party independent network of board-certified physicians.
+These physicians provide authorization, review, and consultation services for Everlywell customers related to the customers’ tests.
 All customers have the ability to speak with one of the board-certified physicians prior to purchasing a test.

-When EverlyWell receives a test request from a customer, the request is sent to the independent physician network through a HIPAA-secure Application Programming Interface (API).
+When Everlywell receives a test request from a customer, the request is sent to the independent physician network through a HIPAA-secure Application Programming Interface (API).
 A board-certified independent physician licensed to practice medicine in the state the test is ordered in then reviews the request and determines whether the test is appropriate for the customer.
-If the physician determines that the test is not appropriate for the customer, the physician will notify EverlyWell, who will contact the customer and provide a refund.
+If the physician determines that the test is not appropriate for the customer, the physician will notify Everlywell, who will contact the customer and provide a refund.
 If the physician determines that the test is appropriate for the customer, the physician will order the test.
-After the sample is collected, sent to the partner laboratory, processed and tested, the partner laboratory will send the customer’s test report to the physician for review.
-After the independent physician reviews and approves the results, they are released to EverlyWell and delivered to the customer and can be viewed in the customer’s online results dashboard.
+After the sample is collected, sent to a CLIA-certified laboratory, processed and tested, the laboratory will send the customer’s test report to the physician for review.
+After the independent physician reviews and approves the results, they are released to Everlywell and delivered to the customer and can be viewed in the customer’s online results dashboard.

-Some of EverlyWell’s test markers have a predetermined “critical value.”
+Some of Everlywell’s test markers have a predetermined “critical value.”
 The physician network maintains a list of all “critical values” and triages all out-of-range results.
 If a customer has a critical value result, the physician network’s customer services team will contact the customer via telephone.
-In the case of STD testing, if a customer has a positive result EverlyWell will hold the customer’s results and not release them to the customer until the physician network has contacted the customer directly (or after 3 failed attempts at contact).
-Customers with positive STD test results may be offered a free STD consultation with a physician and prescription for treatment where appropriate.« Back to The Science
+In the case of STD or Lyme testing, if a customer has a positive result Everlywell will hold the customer’s results and not release them to the customer until the physician network has contacted the customer directly (or after 3 failed attempts at contact).
+Customers with positive STD test results may be offered a free STD consultation with a physician and prescription for treatment where appropriate.
+Customers with a positive screen for Lyme Disease may be offered a free consultation with a physician and prescription for treatment where appropriate.« Back to The Science